 This annual opportunity is open to all artists who are residents of Alberta that practice any artistic discipline(s) including, but may not be limited to:

 - visual arts and new media

-Applications will be assessed by an appropriate panel of staff from Alberta Culture, Multiculturalism and Status of Women with expertise in the arts sector in Alberta.
+Applications are assessed by an appropriate panel of staff from Alberta Culture, Multiculturalism and Status of Women with expertise in the arts sector in Alberta.

-A short-list of recommended applicants will then be asked to make a short presentation on their respective projects.
+A short-list of recommended applicants may be asked to make a short presentation on their respective projects.

 The successful grant recipient is selected by the minister of Culture, Multiculturalism and Status of Women, whose decision is final.
 The selection of artists from year to year will be deliberate to reflect the cultural richness of diverse communities across the province.
 Funding is not assured for any project.

 The artist’s proposed project should include engagement and learning opportunities during their term to support the objectives of their project.

 The artist should clearly describe the purpose and intended outcomes of each activity, and how this work would be documented.
 It is recommended that proposed opportunities take place in more than one location in Alberta.